uakfdotb/ghostpp/readme.txt

-!countbans              display the total number of bans for this realm !deladmin <name>        remove an admin from the database for this realm !delban <name>          remove a ban from the database for this realm !end <number>           end a game in progress (disconnect everyone) !exit [force]           shutdown ghost++, optionally add [force] to skip checks !getgame <number>       display information on a game in progress !getgames               display information on all games !hold <name> ...        hold a slot for someone
+!countbans              display the total number of bans for this realm !deladmin <name>        remove an admin from the database for this realm !delban <name>          remove a ban from the database for this realm !disable                disable creation of new games !enable                 enable creation of new games !end <number>           end a game in progress (disconnect everyone) !exit [force]           shutdown ghost++, optionally add [force] to skip checks !getclan                refresh the internal copy of the clan members list !getfriends             refresh the internal copy of the friends list !getgame <number>       display information on a game in progress !getgames               display information on all games !hold <name> ...        hold a slot for someone